iluvjava/Maths/Notebook 2.0/AMATH 515/Proximal Gradient Descend/Non smooth convex optimization.md

 In some cases, we have no idea that we have reached the global optimal, because they can give you any gradient from the sub-differential, and then we will jump off from the optimal.
 This is very hard to get the entire set of sub-differential from a high dimensional function.

 **Strategy**: We want $\gamma_k$, **the step size to goes to zero, but not too fast**!
 So this means that, we goes into the global minimal, but we want the gradient to be less and less, so we don't bounce out of the optimal.
-(Not converging)
+(Not converging).
+Harmonic series does the trick.

 And here is the conditions we are expecting for the step-size for the non-smooth optimization: